PhilipGriffith/AHPy/README.md

 ### Compare.report()

-A report on the details of each Compare object is available as a dictionary, and can also be printed to the console.
+A report on the details of each Compare object is available.
 To return the report as a dictionary, call `report()` on the Compare object; to simultaneously print the information to the console, set `show=True`.

 `Compare.report(show=False)`

-- `show`: *bool*, whether to pretty print the report to the console
+- `show`: *bool*, whether to print the report to the console
   - The default value is False

 The keys of the report take the following form:

 - `name`: *str*, the name of the Compare object
-- `weight`: *float*, the global weight of the Compare object within the hierarchy
+- `weight`: *float*, the global weight of the Compare object in the hierarchy
-- `target`: the final weights of the Compare hierarchy's lowest level elements
-  - This is only returned by the highest level Compare object in the hierarchy
+- `target`: *dict*, the target weights of the elements in the lowest level of the hierarchy, where each key is a single element and each value is that element's computed target weight; **this output is only available for Compare objects with a global weight of 1.0**
+    - `{'a': 0.5, 'b': 0.5}`
-- `weights`: *dict*, the weights of the Compare object
+- `weights`: *dict*, the weights of the Compare object's elements
-  - `local`: *dict*, the local weights of the Compare object's elements
+  - `local`: *dict*, the local weights of the Compare object's elements; each key is a single element and each value is that element's computed local weight
-    - `'element': weight`
+    - `{'a': 0.5, 'b': 0.5}`
-  - `global`: the global weights of the Compare object's elements
+  - `global`: *dict*, the global weights of the Compare object's elements; each key is a single element and each value is that element's computed global weight
+    - `{'a': 0.25, 'b': 0.25}`

-- `consistency_ratio`: the consistency ratio of the Compare object
+- `consistency_ratio`: *float*, the consistency ratio of the Compare object
-- `random_index`: the random index used to compute the consistency ratio
+- `random_index`: *'Donegan & Dodd' or 'Saaty'*, the random index used to compute the consistency ratio
-- `elements`: a dictionary with the following keys:
+- `elements`: *dict*, the elements of the Compare object
-  - `count`: the number of elements used to build the Compare object
+  - `count`: *int*, the number of elements within the Compare object
-  - `names`: the names of the elements used to build the Compare object
+  - `names`: *list*, the names of the elements within the Compare object
-- `children`: a dictionary with the following keys:
+- `children`: *dict*, the children of the Compare object; if the Compare object has no children, this value will be `None`
-  - `count`: the number of the Compare object's children
+  - `count`: *int*, the number of the Compare object's children
-  - `names`: the names of the Compare object's children
+  - `names`: *list*, the names of the Compare object's children
-- `comparisons`: a dictionary with the following keys:
+- `comparisons`: *dict*, the comparisons of the Compare object
-  - `count`: the number of comparisons made within the Compare object, not counting their reciprocals
+  - `count`: *int*, the number of comparisons made within the Compare object, not counting reciprocals
-  - `input`: the input comparisons of the Compare object
+  - `input`: *list*, the comparisons input to the Compare object, containing each input comparison as a dictionary in which each key is a tuple of two elements and each value is their input pairwise comparison value
+    - `[{('a', 'b'): 3}, ...]`
-  - `computed`: the number of comparisons computed by the Compare object
+  - `computed`: *list*, the comparisons computed by the Compare object, containing each computed comparison as a dictionary in which each key is a tuple of two elements and each value is their computed pairwise comparison value

-If the Compare object has no children, the value of 'children' will be `None`.
+    - `[{('c', 'd'): 0.7303}, ...]`

 ### Compare.add_children()